HIV treatment and care for people not eligible for Medicare

 Care is defined as 'outpatient clinical HIV-related care in public facilities' provided by medical professionals trained in HIV management.
 Care includes the provision of Services.
 Care related to the management of side effects from antiretroviral treatment will not be subsidised under this program.
 HIV-related care provided to eligible people as an inpatient of Queensland Health is not covered under this program.

-Living with HIV in Australia1
+Living with HIV in Australia

 'Living with HIV in Australia' means Australia is the usual place of residence of the person living with HIV.
 This program is not intended for short-stay visitors to Australia.
+A short-stay is defined as three months or less.

 Services are defined as consultations provided by medical professionals appropriately trained and credentialed to provide HIV-related care and/or diagnostic services such as pathology.